kubesphere/community/STEERING COMMITTEE.md

 # KubeSphere Steering Committee

 The KubeSphere steering committee is created for overseeing the operation of the project such as governance, administration and marketing.
-Please note the committee will evolve with the community grows.
+Please note the committee will evolve as the community grows.

 ## Charter